Affordable Home Development Program

 A. We will consider condominiums and townhomes as Single-Family Developments as long as the Developer transfers the deed and sells the property to low-to-moderate-income Homebuyers.

-Q: Is there a $250K price cap for an Affordable Home, but the four (4) bedroom home was 278K that is still considered affordable? -
+Q: If there is a $250,000 price cap for an Affordable Home, but the four (4) bedroom home is $278,000, is that still considered affordable? -

-This calculation changes annually; therefore, the sales price of the Affordable Homes should be listed based on the affordability of the low-to-moderate income Homebuyers at the time of sale.
+This calculation changes annually; therefore, the sales price of Affordable Homes should be listed based on the affordability of the low-to-moderate income Homebuyers at the time of sale.

 Q: Many home builders have financing means/lenders available for home buyers.
 Would this benefit potential home buyers, or should that be left up to the Buyer? -